ganobrega/vtexy/README.md

 ## Features

-- 📴 Offline development
-- 💻 Local development
+- 💻 Local development (SSR Included)
 - 📡 Sync data with VTEX
 - ✉️ Better development experience with marketing e-mails
 - 📦 Out of box, use anything you want
 - 🔒 Backup sites and channels
-- 🔮 Homologation environment

 ## Supports